Get insider access

 Yes

-The Roborock Q5 is a fairly basic robot vacuum with relatively few extra quality-of-life features.
-The brushroll changes height depending on the surface you're cleaning, so it doesn't get bogged down too much on carpet fibers.
+This robot vacuum has a couple of extra convenience features.
+The brushroll changes height depending on the surface you're cleaning, so it doesn't get bogged down on thicker carpets.
 You can swap between four different suction power levels through its companion app: the low-power 'Quiet' mode for conserving battery life when cleaning lightweight debris, the default 'Balanced' mode, the more powerful 'Turbo' mode for cleaning more stubborn or heavier debris, and the most potent 'Max' mode for cleaning messes on carpets.
 Its surface detection system also allows it to automatically increase its suction power to 'Max' when it maneuvers onto carpeted floors.

 Design